SumoLogic/sumologic-documentation/docs/cse/rules/about-cse-rules.md

 ## Rule types

 There are several kinds of rules.
 Each supports a different sort of firing behavior.
-There are several kinds of rules.
-Each supports a different sort of firing behavior.

 * **Match rule**.
 Fires when an incoming Record matches the rule expression.
 A Match rule is stateless: it looks at a single Record, and it either fires or it doesn’t.
 The expression in the previous section is an example of a Match rule expression.
 If a Record matches the expression, the rule fires.
 For more information about Match rules, see [Write a Match Rule](write-match-rule.md).
 * **Chain rule**.
 You can use a Chain rule to look for two or more types of events, and to fire, based on the frequency of each over a time window.
 For example, when a user has more than 10 failed login attempts and one successful login attempt in a one hour window.
 Like a Threshold rule, a Chain rule is stateful and counts multiple Records—the difference is that a Chain rule applies multiple expressions to a Record.
 For more information about Chain rules, see [Write a Chain Rule](write-chain-rule.md).